jhu-dvrk/dvrk-readthedocs/docs/pages/software/compilation/vcs.rst

 compilation instructions and vcs files can be found on GitHub: https://github.com/jhu-saw/vcs.

-The sections below include the ``vcs`` command lines specific to the dVRK.
+The following sections include the ``vcs`` command lines specific to the dVRK for both ROS 1 and ROS 2.

 All the code for the dVRK is compatible with ROS 1 and ROS 2.